 The facility is eligible to receive an allowance allocation under the energy-based allocation methodology pursuant to 95891(c) for budget year “t;” and

-The facility is classified as stable pursuant to the stability formula in section 95891(c)(2)(D).
+The facility is classified as stable pursuant to the stability formula in section 95891(c)(2)(C).

 If an entity receiving allocation pursuant to section 95891(c) does not perform activity “a” in a year for which it was allocated allowances, and is not otherwise subject to true-up allocation pursuant to section 95891(c), the entity must return to the Executive Officer all allowances allocated for that year, pursuant to section 95890(k).
 Further, if an entity receiving allocation pursuant to section 95891(c) shuts down and therefore ceases to perform activity “a” part way through a year for which it was allocated allowances, and the entity is not otherwise subject to true-up allocation under section 95891(c), the entity must return to the Executive Officer allowances equivalent to the proportion of the year during which activity “a” was not performed.
 These allowances must be returned pursuant to section 95890(k).